Sabayon/sabayon-website-next/content/article/sabayon_2018_critical_announcement.md

 contained the offending content were only available for a short window (less than 24 hours) and have now been removed from all official mirrors.

-The update contained an experimental cryptocurrency miner and it's configuration files.
+The update contained an experimental cryptocurrency miner and its configuration files.
 The intention was to leverage the idle CPU time on Sabayon infrastructure hosts to increase funding for the project via a Monero wallet.
 This was setup on one of the internal development repositories for testing